Heat wave, dry winds stoke existing wildfires and raise threat of new blazes in fire-weary California

 “There’s a lot of potential in this event,” Wachter said.

 On Monday, the focus shifts to Southern California, when strong offshore winds, known there as Santa Ana winds, start blowing through the region’s inland mountains.
-A Fire Weather Watch is in effect for the area, including parts of L.A. and Ventura Counties.
+A fire weather watch is in effect for the area, including parts of Los Angeles and Ventura counties.

 “We’ve seen numerous heat waves — we’re now on heat wave number 13 — and they’ve really been centered on the inland areas,” Weather Service meteorologist Alex Tardy, who works in the agency’s San Diego office, said in a video update posted to Twitter.

-Heat waves are becoming more likely and intense due to human-caused global warming, and some case studies have shown that certain extreme heat events could not have occurred without human-caused global warming.
+Heat waves are becoming more likely and intense because of human-caused global warming, and some case studies have shown certain extreme heat events could not have occurred without human-caused global warming.

-Because of repeated heat waves and a lack of summer monsoon rain, Forest Service data shows Southern California mountains are at or near record-dry levels for this time of year.
+Because of repeated heat waves and a lack of summer monsoon rain, Forest Service data shows Southern California mountains are at or near-record-dry levels for this time of year.

 Now, the strongest winds are hitting before the heat is projected to peak.
 However, forecasters consider the next week to be a period of concern, as heat and very low humidity could make it difficult to contain any new fires and will make vegetation extremely dry.
 Temperatures 10 to 20 degrees above average will persist in many locations through Friday.